BONSAMURAIS/BONSAI-reproducibility/README.md

 ## Overall Workflow
-The overall workflow has several steps, which needs to be executed in the correct order.
+The overall workflow has several steps, which need to be executed in the correct order.
 Below is the list of steps, followed by individual instructions:

 - Requirements